DAEWebDevSpec/Module1/Readme.md

 #### What's possible

 The purpose of this directory is to show I can navigate and create directories/folders through the terminal.
 It is also important that I can create, edit and delete files using the terminal.
-I will include various files to answer these questions to a fuller extent.
+I will include various files to answer these questions to a fuller extent.......